gubler/dotfiles/reference/Post-Install Setup.md

 # Post-Install Config

+## Logins

+Log into the following apps:

+- 1Password
+- Dropbox (Suggest selective sync until the Apps directories are synced)

 ## Local Aliases

 There are aliases that I create for work that I don't want in a public repository.
 During setup, a `.local_aliases.sh` file is created in your home directory that you can add aliases to that will not be added to the repository.